 This is a huge point of confusion for many people, and we can understand why.
 But let us try to explain.

 Succulent is an umbrella term for plants that store water for long periods of time in their thick leaves and stems.
 They typically hail from dry, harsh environments, and most produce a thick juice or sap that can be applied to skin to protect against sunburn, including – you guessed it! – aloe vera.
 Cacti are just one specific variety of succulents.
+There are also flowering varieties of succulents, ground cover succulents, and many more distinctions.

 As for what makes a cactus a cactus, it’s quite simple: they have thorns or prickles whereas other succulents don’t.